mui/material-ui/CONTRIBUTING.md

 The following steps explain how to add a new demo to the docs using the Button component as an example:

-### 1. Add a new React component file under the related directory
+### 1. Add a new component file to the directory

-Add the new file to the following directory:
+Add the new file to the component's corresponding directory...

 ```bash
 docs/src/pages/components/buttons/